-Finally, this report recommends that the Town capitalize on its prior approval of a Complete Streets policy by developing a Prioritization Plan, thereby qualifying it for Complete Streets grant funding.
-If the Town decides to apply to the Complete Streets program in order to fund this particular project, the application and approval process will delay this timeframe by 12-24 months, and will require the following steps.
+Finally, this report recommends that the Town consider when it wishes to complete the steps necessary for participation in the Complete Streets program, thereby qualifying it for program funding.
+If the Town decides to apply to the Complete Streets program as part its funding strategy of this particular project, the application and approval process will delay all or part of this timeframe by 12-24 months (or more), and will require the following steps.

-- 1. Apply for and receive a grant to hire a consultant to assist with the Prioritization Plan. - 2.
-Complete the Prioritization Plan and submit for approval. - Submit for and receive a Complete Streets grant to implement wayfinding and/or walkability plans.
+- 1. Create a Complete Streets policy and submit to the State for approval. - 2.
+Apply for and receive a grant to hire a consultant to assist with the Prioritization Plan. - 3.
+Complete the Prioritization Plan and submit for approval. - 4.
+Submit for and receive a Complete Streets grant to implement wayfinding and/or walkability plans.

 Medium risk.
-Chester is a small town with highly engaged and enthusiastic leaders who have exemplified strong capacity related to the promotion of walkability in the Village Center and beyond.
-Government is very close to a large number of residents, and many people have a big stake in the successful completion of this project.
+Monson is a small town with highly engaged and enthusiastic leaders who have exemplified strong capacity to the promote outdoor recreation and fitness.

+Government is very close to a large number of residents, and people have a big stake in the successful completion of this project.
 Stakeholders include advocates for the recreation and fitness, arts and culture, history, business, and nonprofit communities.